ch166/livesectional/docs/CONFIG.md

 - Specific network local setup configuration

-This space has a bootstrap problem for initial setup - which might need it's own specific solution
+This space has a bootstrap problem for initial setup - which might need it's own specific solution There is also the 'how to reset the networking to some defaults'.
+In the scenario where someone is hand building the image for the Raspberry PI, it's probably reasonable to assume they can take care of network configuration, For the non-technical end user - the configuration management for the raspberry pi probably shouldn't be baked into this system.
+Should the base image for this include webmin to take care of general raspberry pi administration
+ - users
+ - partitions
+ - packages
+ - network configuration

 ### External Data Sources
 There are a number of external data sources used for map, airport and weather data.